grumat/bmt/docs/CONCEPTS.md

 By calling `Init()` or `Setup()` a minimal set of instructions are used to apply your model (i.e. specification) into the hardware registers.
 This approach has the advantage that you are working with data-models in a more abstract way.
-And the template definition follows the hierarchy of your hardware.
+And the template definition forces inter-relation of dependant templates, following the hierarchy of your hardware.

 ## Template Data Models, an Example